Trump criticizes Iran as 'corrupt dictatorship' in U.N. speech

 Some Iranian insiders have said any talks between Rouhani and Trump would effectively kill the existing nuclear accord.

-The remaining countries in the deal, which see it as the best chance to stop Iran from developing a nuclear bomb, on Monday agreed to keep working to maintain trade with Tehran.

-German Foreign Minister Heiko Maas, following a meeting on Monday with Britain, China, France, Germany, Russia and Iran in New York, warned that the U.S. strategy of applying maximum pressure on Tehran and going it alone could risk a regional escalation.

-Additional reporting by Michelle Nichols, Arshad Mohammed, Yara Bayoumy; editing by Steve Orlofsky and Grant McCool
+Additional reporting by Michelle Nichols, Arshad Mohammed, Yara Bayoumy, John Irish, Parisa Hafezi; editing by Yara Bayoumy and Grant McCool